In 2007, we rescued a little

 stains.
 But once I flooded the area with DooDoo Voodoo and began using

-the Water Claws...BAM!...here came a terrible brown stain, emanating up from
+the subsurface tools...BAM!...here came a terrible brown stain, emanating up from

-Clawing it and applying more DooDoo Voodoo to the area, but the stain kept
+extracting the area and applying more DooDoo Voodoo, but the stain kept

 coming...and actually grew to be inches across in both directions.
 But

-the DooDoo Voodoo neutralized the stain and the Water Claws successfully
+the DooDoo Voodoo neutralized the stain and the subsurface tools successfully

 pulled all the organic contamination out.
 How do I know this?